 All over the country, artists have claimed a musical scene all their own, labeled "Mboa style, the style that belongs to us" - the dogma for these fledgling, new urban griots of Cameroon.

-I discovered the film earlier today, but little is availalbe on line about it at the moment; its Facebook page is relatively new, with not a lot of information on it - except, thankfully, the trailer that follows below.
+I discovered the film earlier today, but little is available online about it at the moment; its Facebook page hasn't been updated in a year, with not a lot of information on it - except, thankfully, the trailer that follows below.

-It looks like it screened in Cameroon, in November.
+It looks like it screened in Cameroon, in November of 2012.
 But nowhere else since then.
 I'll look for it on the film festival circuit in 2014.
 I've also sent a message to whomever runs the film's Facebook page for any updates on the film's whereabouts.

 When I have further info on it, so will you.